Taiko2k/Tauon/docs/guide.md

 Basic usage guide.
 Updated for v2.4.0
 ===========

 Player is based around disposable playlists, and makes the assumption that folders are albums.
-Searching, sorting and filtering is applied to individual playlists and not derived from a central database.
+Searching, sorting and filtering is applied to individual playlists and not from the whole database.

 For best experience you will need an organized and structured music library, ideally with each album in its own folder.

 I recommend the following file structure: LIBRARY/GENRE/ARTIST/ALBUM/TRACKS.
 Where GENRE can be any sort of broad categorization you feel is best.

 ### Importing Music